Revised to reflect the final Public Contracts Regulations 2015 (SI 2015/102).

-Under regulation 43, PCR 2006, a contracting authority shall not disclose information forwarded to it by an economic operator which the economic operator has reasonably designated as confidential.
+Under regulation 43 ( www.practicallaw.com/0-524-9934) of the PCR 2006, and regulation 21 ( www.practicallaw.com/6-601-9986) of the PCR 2015, a contracting authority must not disclose information forwarded to it by an economic operator which the economic operator has reasonably designated as confidential.
 Confidential information includes technical or trade secrets and the confidential aspects of tenders.

 Therefore, the public body should treat all bidder responses in a confidential manner during and after the procurement process.
 This is particularly important where an incumbent supplier may be bidding for a new contract and has access to the contracting authority's premises or systems.

 In brief, the following points should be complied with:

 All reasonable precautions must be taken to ensure that documentation from bidders and the evaluation materials are kept secure at all times.